Melfelf/Melfelf.github.io/content/_index.md

 Hi, I'm Stefan, also known as *Melf*, a seasoned IT systems engineer with over two decades of experience in infrastructure, automation, and digital transformation.
 My journey spans from traditional IT operations to cutting-edge cloud architectures and AI-driven automation.

-Every role I have taken—whether building datacenters, rolling out Azure Virtual Desktop, or automating endpoint management—was anchored in one belief: good technology should get out of the way so people can do their best work.

 ## My Mission

 **Make Everything Less Frustrating With Automation & Robotic Execution**